 Here’s something that probably hasn’t crossed your mind: glute imbalance.
-According to research, your gluteal muscles can have uneven activation, which can cause a strength and size discrepancy between either side.
+According to research, your gluteal muscles (your butt) can have uneven activation, which can cause a strength and size discrepancy between either side.
 This can, of course, lead to cosmetic concerns, but it can also increase risk for injury and cause your body to move in non-functional patterns.

 So, What Is Glute Imbalance?

-According to Bret Contreras, PhD, author of Glute Lab, uneven glutes can be caused by a variety of factors including basic asymmetrical human anatomy, inactivity, and past injuries.
+According to Bret Contreras, Ph.D., author of Glute Lab, uneven glutes can be caused by a variety of factors including basic asymmetrical human anatomy, inactivity, and past injuries.
 Asymmetry can come down to how you move (think: if you favor one leg over the other in your movements), leg length discrepancy and hip differences.
-In addition, past injuries can end up inhibiting the firing of the glute muscles and without proper rehab of those muscles, you can end up with uneven strength and hypertrophy.
+In addition, past injuries can end up inhibiting the firing of the glute muscles and without proper rehab of those muscles, you can end up with uneven strength and hypertrophy (muscle growth).
 You’ll be able to physically see a glute imbalance or feel differences in the muscles firing while completing the single leg exercises included below.

 How To Fix A Glute Imbalance

 How do you fix glute imbalance?
-You guessed it… exercise!
+You guessed it—exercise!
 Specific exercises focused on your weaker glute will do the trick.
-Below are some solid unilateral ones to include in your workout.
+Below are some solid unilateral exercises to include in your workout.
 Be sure to increase your work volume (more reps, more frequently) on your weaker side to help balance things out.

 Start in a hip bridge position with knees bent in supine position on the ground.
 Straighten the stronger leg and keep the weaker leg bent.
 Raise hips up with the extended leg and contract your glutes on the weaker side to produce force for the movement.
 Lower down for one repetition.

 Start in a lunge position with a bench behind you.
 Place the leg with the weaker glute on the bench.
 Lunge downward with the opposing leg to a 90-degree angle (should still be able to see those toes!) while squeezing the weaker glute.
 Raise up and be sure to keep an upright posture to ensure that your glute is doing most of the work.

 Lay on your stomach and extend one leg (the weaker one) straight up to the sky with toes pointed.
 You can hold and squeeze at the top for extra toning and strengthening.
 Lower down for one repetition.
 Be sure to maintain neutral alignment of the neck and look down throughout.

-- Single Leg Romanian Deadlift: Stand putting weight on the side of your glute that you are aiming to strengthen.
+Start standing, putting weight on the side of your glute that you are aiming to strengthen.
 Hinge at your hips as you bend forward and your opposing leg shoots straight back.
 Extend back up to a standing position for one repetition.